JustToThePoint English Website Version

 Basic Topology of the Complex Plane

-Recall that |z| is the distance between 0 and z in the complex plane, e.g., $|3+i| = \sqrt{10}, |z_1-z_2| = \sqrt{(x_1-x_2)² + (y_1-y_2)²} \text{ where } z_1 = x_1 + iy_1, z_2 = x_2 + iy_2$.
-Hence, |z1 -z| is the distance between the complex numbers z1 and z2 in the complex plane.
+Recall that |z| is the distance between 0 and z in the complex plane, e.g., $|3+i| = \sqrt{10}$.
+Recall that for two complex numbers $z_1 = x_1 + y_1, z_2 = x_2 + y_2$, their distance in the complex plane is

 Definition.
-DR(z0) = {z ∈ ℂ | |z - z0| < R} is an open disc centered at z0 with radius R. An open disc centered at z0 with radius R contains all points z in the complex plane such that the distance from z0 is less than R.
+DR(z0) = {z ∈ ℂ | |z - z0| < R} is an open disc (ball) centered at z0 of radius R. An open disc centered at z0 of radius R contains every point in the complex plane who distance from z0 is strictly less than R.

-Another notation is B(a; r) = {z ∈ ℂ | |z - a| < r}; an open disc or ball (Figure 1), the set of all points enclosed by the circle C of radius r centered at a, e.g., B(i ; 1) = {z ∈ ℂ | |z - i| < 1} (Figure 2).
+Alternate notation: B(a; r) = {z ∈ ℂ | |z - a| < r}; an open disc or ball (Figure 1), the set of all points enclosed by the circle C of radius r centered at a.
+Its boundary circle is {z ∈ ℂ | |z - a| = r}; e.g., B(i ; 1) = {z ∈ ℂ | |z - i| < 1}.

 Topology of the Complex Plane

-A deleted neighborhood is the area (neighborhood) surrounding a specific point, minus the point itself.
+A deleted neighborhood is the area (neighborhood) surrounding a specific point, minus the center point itself.
 This is denoted by B’(a; r) = {z ∈ ℂ | 0 < |z - a| < r} (Figure 3).
-A close ball of radius r around a is essentially a circle of radius r around a.
-It is denoted by $\overline{B(a, r)}$ = {z ∈ ℂ | |z - a| ≤ r}.

-The set difference is $\overline{B(a, r)} - B(a, r)$ = {z ∈ ℂ | |z - a| = r} is the circumference around a of radius r.
+The set difference is $\overline{B(a, r)} - B(a, r)$ = {z ∈ ℂ | |z - a| = r} is the circumference around “a” of radius r.

-An annulus is the region between two concentric circles, formally {z ∈ ℂ: r1 < |z -a| < r2} (Figure 4).
+Definition.
+An annulus centered at a with inner radius r1 and outer radius r2 is the region or ring between two concentric circles, formally A(a; r1; r2) = {z ∈ ℂ: r1 < |z -a| < r2} (Figure 4).

 Basic Topology

 Alternative definition.
-A set S is closed if its complement ℂ - S is an open set, e.g., $\overline{B(a; r)}$ is closed because $\Complex - \overline{B(a; r)}$ = {z ∈ ℂ: |z -a| > r} is open.
+A set S is closed if its complement ℂ - S is an open set, e.g., $\overline{B(a; r)}$ is closed because $\Complex - \overline{B(a; r)}$ = {z ∈ ℂ: |z -a| > r} is clearly open.

 Theorem.
 Let S be a set of the complex numbers, S ⊆ ℂ, every point in ℂ is either an interior point, an exterior point, or a boundary point of S, and these categories are mutually exclusive.